-The Cash Flow Quadrant, by Robert Kyosaki
+The Cash Flow Quadrant, by Robert Kiyosaki

 Figure 1: Diagram of the Cash Flow Quadrant

 Kyosaki’s simple and intuitive Cash Flow Quadrant model provides the following:

 – 4 unique financial paths: the employee, the self-employed, the business owner and the Investor